New York Paycheck Calculator Guide

 The Commuter Tax Advantage: Living Outside NYC

-For workers whose employers are in New York City, living just outside the city limits — in New Jersey, Connecticut, or Westchester County, NY — eliminates the NYC local tax while preserving access to the same job opportunities.
+For workers whose jobs are in New York City, living just outside the city limits — New Jersey, Connecticut, Westchester, or Long Island — eliminates the NYC city tax while preserving access to the same job market.

 - At $100,000: saves ~$3,547/year in NYC city tax